Palakkapahi/Video-Summarization-Project/README.md

 It also compares the latency of each model and shows their final summaries.

 # Files
-- `VIDEO SUMMARIZATION.ipynb` – Full pipeline: download, transcription, and summarization with all three models.
+- `Video summarization.ipynb` – Full pipeline: download, transcription, and summarization with all three models.
-- `results.ipynb` – Compares latencies and displays the final summaries of the models.
+- `result video summarization.ipynb` – Compares latencies and displays the final summaries of the models.